Cray-HPE/docs-csm/install/bootstrap_livecd_remote_iso.md

       ```bash
       pit# hostnamectl
       ```
       > **`NOTE`** If the hostname returned by the `hostnamectl` command is still `pit`, then re-run the above script with the same parameters.
-Otherwise feel free to set the hostname by hand with `hostnamectl`, please continue to use the `-pit` suffix to prevent masquerading a pit node as a real NCN to administrators and automation.
+Otherwise feel free to set the hostname by hand with `hostnamectl`, please continue to use the `-pit` suffix to prevent masquerading a PIT node as a real NCN to administrators and automation.

 1. Find a local disk for storing product installers.